 A head on collision occurs when the front of one vehicle crashes into the front of another vehicle traveling in the opposite direction.
-Because both vehicles are frequently moving at high speeds, the injuries from head on crashes tend to be more severe than what you see in other kinds of traffic accidents.
+Because both vehicles are frequently moving at high speeds, the injuries from head on collisions tend to be more severe than what you see in other kinds of car accidents.

 The initial impact of a head on collision can send one or both vehicles spinning off in another direction, potentially creating a chain-reaction crash that involves additional vehicles.

 Most head on collisions are caused by a driver leaving their traffic lane and crossing into the path of oncoming traffic.
 This can happen for many reasons, including:

 - Distracted driving — A few seconds of distraction is all it takes for a driver to drift into a lane of oncoming traffic, leading to a head on collision.
 Talking on the phone, sending or reading a text, snacking, talking to other passengers, dealing with a pet, or using in-vehicle controls all take the driver’s hands, eyes, and concentration off the road and make a head on collision more likely.

 - Driving while fatigued — Drivers who are struggling to stay awake have impaired cognitive functions, slower reflexes, and can nod off at the wheel and cross the median into an oncoming lane, causing a head on car crash.
 People who have unusual work schedules such as shift workers who work alternating day and night shifts are more susceptible to fatigue caused by disrupted sleep.
 Alcohol, drugs, and some prescription medications can also increase drowsiness.